GRB 241105A: A test case for GRB classification and rapid r-process nucleosynthesis channels: Introduction

+Gamma-ray bursts (GRBs) are the most powerful explosions in the universe, releasing an enormous amount of energy in a short period.
 Historically, GRBs have been divided into two observational classes.
 Those with durations of up to two seconds (termed `short' GRBs) are thought to be powered by neutron star mergers, while those with longer durations (`long' GRBs) come from the collapse of very massive stars \citep[][see also \citealt{Zhang2004,Zhang2006,Zhang2009,Zhang2014a}]{Kouveliotou93}.
 However, the limitations of this framework have been recognized over time \citep{Fynbo06,Gehrels06,Zhang2009,Dimple_2022}.
 Recent advances have shown that this duration-based division does not cleanly separate mergers from collapsars.
 In particular, the discovery of kilonovae accompanying GRBs 211211A \citep{Mei22,Rastinejad22,Troja2022,Yang2022} and 230307A \citep{Gillanders23,Levan24,Yang_2024}, both with durations of $\sim 30$ s, has changed the canonical classification scheme.
 Such long-lasting merger-powered GRBs are incompatible with the short accretion timescale expected under the standard assumption that the merging neutron star binary promptly collapses to a black hole, and may indicate the need for additional physics like magnetic field effects \citep{Proga06,Gottlieb23}, a longer-lasting central engine \citep{Metzger11,Bucciantini12,Rowlinson13,Gompertz13,Gompertz14}, or the merger of a neutron star - black hole binary system \citep[e.g.][]{Desai19, Gompertz20, Dimple23}.

 The current classification uncertainty has intensified interest in methods to reliably separate GRBs powered by collapsing stars from those powered by merging compact objects based on the prompt gamma-ray emission.
 Potential diagnostic properties include apparently distinct correlations between the isotropic equivalent energy emitted in gamma-rays ($E_{\rm iso}$) and the peak spectral energy \citep[$E_p$; the `Amati relation;'][]{Amati02,Amati06,Minaev20}; non-zero lags in the arrival times of soft gamma-ray photons relative to hard ones in collapsar GRBs \citep{Norris02}; and disparate minimum variability timescales (MVTs) between the two engine types \citep{MacLachlan13} which may probe the size of the emission region.
 Lately, efforts have turned to classifications based on machine learning (ML) techniques \citep{Chattopadhyay_2017, Acuner_2018, Jespersen20, Steinhardt2023, Salmon22, Dimple23, Mehta_2024, Dimple24, Zhu_2024}.
 The application of unsupervised ML algorithms on prompt emission light curves observed by the Burst Alert Telescope \citep[BAT;][]{Bat_barthelmy2005} on the \emph{Neil Gehrels Swift Observatory} \citep[\emph{Swift;}][]{Gehrels04} and the Gamma-Ray Burst Monitor (GBM, \citealt{Meegan2009}) onboard the \fermi spacecraft, revealed multiple clusters within the GRB population, suggesting the tantalizing possibility that some clusters correspond to specific progenitor types.